pureVST: pure data as a vst3 plugin

 Compiling from source

 To do this you will need stuff: the Steinberg VST “SDK” (software development kit) and whatever compiler support they say you’ll want for your platform.
 On Macintosh that will mean Xcode and Cmake.
+On linux, the standard c and c++ compilers plus Cmake.
 On Windows nobody knows.

-Then using the PureVST source tree, consult the CMakeLists.txt file and correct the path settings for the VST SDK and for Pd.
-Then make an empty build directory, and using a shell or terminal window, change directory to to the build directory and try to get these to work in sequence:
+Then using the PureVST source tree, consult the CMakeLists.txt file and correct the path settings for the VST SDK and for the Pd source.
+Then make an empty build directory, and using a shell or terminal window, change directory to the build directory and try to get these to work in sequence:

 cmake --build .